-Joyce Smith has been an ambassador for her historic neighborhood of East Parkside for decades.
+Joyce Smith has been an ambassador for her historic neighborhood of East Parkside since 2009.

 As a member and co-founder of the Viola Street Residents Association (VSRA), she witnessed the sequence of abandonment, vacancy, and then demolition because some East Parkside homeowners could not afford repairs.